firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.dan.me.uk/torlist/).

-The last time downloaded was found to be dated: Fri May 29 23:36:13 UTC 2015.
+The last time downloaded was found to be dated: Sat May 30 00:09:04 UTC 2015.

 The ipset `dm_tor` has **6451** entries, **6451** unique IPs.